black-backdoor/black-backdoor/README.md

 # 👋 Hello, I’m [@black-backdoor](https://github.com/black-backdoor)!

 Welcome to my GitHub profile!
-I'm passionate about all things code and science, and I'm constantly expanding my knowledge and skills in these areas.
+I'm passionate about all things code and science.
+I'm constantly expanding my knowledge and skills in these areas.
 Here's a bit more about me:

 ## 👨‍💻 About Me

 - 💡 I’m enthusiastic about exploring the realms of technology and its intersection with science.
 - 🌱 Currently, I'm on an exciting learning journey, always eager to dive into new projects and challenges.
 - 🤝 I’m open to collaborations on interesting and impactful projects.
 Let's build something awesome together!
-- 📫 I am currently expanding my knowledge in this areas which means I am quite bussy.
+- 📫 I am currently expanding my knowledge in these areas which means I am quite bussy.

 ## 🚀 Interests